nclements11/Data-Science-Portfolio/Data Visualization/Data Visualization Portfolio Project/README.md

 Has life expectancy increased over time in the six nations?
 Has GDP increased over time in the six nations?
 Is there a correlation between GDP and life expectancy of country?
 What is the distribution of that life expectancy?

+Dataset
+The dataset used in this project is a CSV file containing a country's life expectancy and GDP for a given year.
+You can download the dataset from this [link](https://github.com/nclements11/Data-Science-Portfolio/blob/main/Data%20Visualization/Data%20Visualization%20Portfolio%20Project/all_data.csv)